MarneeDear/presentations/it-summit/interactive/dotnetcore-workshop/README.md

 dotnet run --no-build -p src/workshop.cli/
 ```

-`Ooops!` The CLI doesn't know what we want, but we didnt write any of that code.
+`Ooops!` The CLI doesn't know what we want, but we didn't write any of that code.

 > Argu did it for us!